Karumi/KataTODOApiClientJava/README.md

 This repository contains an API client to interact with a remote service we can use to implement a TODO application.

-This API Client is based on one class with name ``TodoApiClient`` containing some methos to interact with the API.
+This API Client is based on one class with name ``TodoApiClient`` containing some methods to interact with the API.
 Using this class we can get all the tasks we have created before, get a task using the task id, add a new task, update a task or delete an already created task.

 The API client has been implemented using a networking framework named [Retrofit][retrofit].
 Review the project documentation if needed.